This BAMS special report presents assessments of how human-caused climate change may have affected the strength and likelihood of extreme events.

 Tom Knutson, NOAA/GFDL

-NEW: BAMS EEE is moving to a rolling submission process for manuscripts
+NEW: BAMS EEE has moved to a rolling submission process for manuscripts

-This edition of BAMS EEE will be released at the AMS Annual Meeting in January 2023.
-There will be a scientific session convened at AMS on climate attribution that will combine presentations of the full compilation of papers accepted and published during 2022, as well as new event attribution research, synthesis and state-of-the-science papers and perspectives.
+The next edition of BAMS EEE will be released at the AMS Annual Meeting in January 2024.
+There will be a scientific session convened at AMS on climate attribution that will combine presentations of the full compilation of papers accepted and published during 2023, as well as new event attribution research, synthesis and state-of-the-science papers and perspectives.

-NEW: BAMS EEE press event at AMS Annual Meeting January 2023
+BAMS EEE press event at AMS Annual Meeting January 2024

 In conjunction with the scientific session at the AMS Annual Meeting, AMS will host a press event highlighting studies published during the previous year as well as new research that is published at the scientific session.
 The format of the press event will conform to local public health rules, but it is envisioned as both an in-person event to facilitate direct engagement between scientists and the media, as well as being presented virtually, to maximize participation by media who are not present at the meeting.
 We encourage authors to consider attending AMS to submit an abstract and participate in these attribution sessions.
 Media queries for this event should be directed to Rachel Thomas-Medwid.